Reopening U.S. economy will mean creating all kinds of new jobs

 Megan Stein, 18, is working at the Miami location before attending college in the fall.
 She’s on the job midnight to noon, seven days a week, in three-week stretches, decontaminating masks in a chamber with a hydrogen peroxide solution.

-“The idea of me going and cleaning masks that could possibly have been in contact with Covid patients, when you are first hearing of that, it’s not an easy feeling,” said Stein, whose father works at Battelle in a different role.
+“The idea of me going and cleaning masks that could possibly have been in contact with COVID patients, when you are first hearing of that, it’s not an easy feeling,” said Stein, whose father works at Battelle in a different role.
 But her friends and family are “really supportive of me and just proud of what I’m doing.”